yunfan/punyforth/README.md

 Punyforth is a toy implementation of the FORTH programming language.
 Most parts of Punyforth is written in itself.
 Including the outer interpreter and the compiler (that compiles indirect-threaded code).
 The primitives are implemented in assembly language.

-The goal of this project is to develop an understanding about the internals of FORTH.
+My goal with this project is to develop an understanding about the internals of FORTH.

 ## Notes to myself: